An Introduction to Elk Hunting

 A few suggested areas for starting a hunt are Elk Creek, the South Fork of the Conejos, the headwaters of the Rio del Los Pinos, and Blue Lake.

 These units comprise most of the Flattops and hold great promise on lots of public land and with good elk populations.
 The White River units all provide good public access and access to wilderness areas for less crowded hunting opportunities.

 GMU 12: Approximately 50 percent of the unit is public land with several State Wildlife Areas (SWA) and State Trust Lands (STL) in the unit (Jensen SWA, Indian Run SWA, Illes Grove STL, Morapos STL, and Monument Butte STL).
-The unit is affected by the winter weather patterns and hunting pressure.
-During archery and the first two rifle seasons elk can be found throughout all public lands in good densities.
+The unit is affected by winter weather patterns and hunting pressure.
+During archery and the first two rifle seasons, elk can be found throughout all public lands in good densities.
 As hunting pressure and weather increase, the elk usually migrate to the lower edges of the national forest and on to the SWAs/STLs and private lands.
-Early hunters should scout Sleepy Cat Peak, Milk Creek, James Creek and Little Creek drainages.
+Early hunters should scout Sleepy Cat Peak, Milk Creek, James Creek, and Little Creek drainages.
 In the later seasons, look at Morapos and Milk Creek.